The Labrys: the Minoan Double Axe

 What is the Hall of the Double Axes at Knossos?

-The Hall of the Double Axes is a grand room in the royal apartments of Knossos, named after the double-axe symbols, the labrys, marked on its stone walls.
+The Hall of the Double Axes is a grand room in the royal apartments of Knossos, named after the labrys symbols masons carved into its stone walls and pillars in the east wing of the palace.

 Powered by GetYourGuide